The government provides funds directly to kindergartens in order to keep fees low for parents.

 Kindergartens charge fees to help to meet the costs associated with delivering a high quality early childhood education.

 Fees are set by individual kindergartens and depend on things like how many hours your child attends and whether there are extra costs such as excursions.

 Many kindergartens also ask for a small fee to secure a child’s place in the program.

-The Victorian Government is gradually rolling out funding for 3-year-kindergarten.
-Five hours of funded 3-year-old-kindergarten is set to commence in Boroondara in 2022.
+The Victorian Government is rolling out funding for 3-year-kindergarten.
+This includes:

 Funding is provided for children to attend a kindergarten program at one kindergarten.
 If children attend multiple programs, only one kindergarten will receive the funding.